Becoming a Fellow

 FCIA exam administration

-All FCIA exams will be offered bilingually online using an open-book format to allow participants to demonstrate the practical application of the technical skills learned.
-Each track will have three four-hour exams.
+FCIA exams are offered online using an open-book format to allow participants to demonstrate the practical application of the technical skills learned.
+Each track has three four-hour exams.

 Mark your calendars for the following FCIA exam dates: